Last updated on May 4th, 2022 at 07:35 pm

-Over the past few years, I have become somewhat of an aspiring chef.
+I’ve been thinking more and more about safe food storage.
+Mainly because over the past few years, I have become somewhat of an aspiring chef.
 A whole foods nutritional healing chef to be precise.
 I am currently embarking on a program that will help me hone those skills and be able to apply the knowledge I gain towards my career in health and fitness.
-I see so many clients with dietary needs and restrictions so my cooking (while for me it’s a relaxing past time) will hopefully lend itself to something bigger some day.
+I see so many clients with dietary needs and restrictions so my cooking (while for me it’s a relaxing pastime) will hopefully lend itself to something bigger someday.

 Glasslock Oven Safe Containers – There is nothing too crazy fancy about these but they are BPA free and recyclable, oven and microwave safe and come with an assortment of sizes.
 I can never seem to have enough of these in my house.
 I store EVERYTHING in glass for the most part.

 Wean Green – I have been using these for years and years and love them so much.
 They have never broken on me or my kids and I even feel safe sending these in my kids’ lunch boxes.
 They come in a variety of small to medium sizes and seal really tightly with a BPA free plastic snap on lid.
 My Wean Greens are some of my trusty old’ favorites.

 - Glasslock 18-Piece Assorted Oven Safe Container Set

 - Wean Green Kitchen Set Glass Food Storage - Variety Pack of 8 containers

 - Weck 741 - 0.25 Liter Mold Jars with Lids